 Understanding the Different Types of Covid-19 Vaccines

-Did you know there are three types of Covid-19 vaccines?
+Did you know there are two types of Covid-19 vaccines?
 Understanding your options can help you choose what’s best for you.

 Your HealthAlex Fulton has been working in the wellness field for more than 20 years.
 She has written extensively about integrative medicine, herbalism, supplements and other topics related to holistic health.
 Alex also focuses on issues related to women's health, from menstruation to menopause.
 She has collaborated with physicians, midwives and functional medicine practitioners to promote natural approaches to health care for women.
 She has a BA in English from the University of Wisconsin-Madison.